khinthandarkyaw98/llm-zoomcamp/02-elastic_search/README.md

     docker.elastic.co/elasticsearch/elasticsearch:8.4.3
 ```

-After having obtained the port for the elasticsearch
+After having obtained the port for the elasticsearch,
+write the client request on the terminal.

 ```bash
 curl http://localhost:9200